foambubble/foam/docs/recipes/quickly-switch between-multiple-foam-repos.md

 **This extension is not included in the template**

-This Method need [Project Manager](https://marketplace.visualstudio.com/items?itemName=alefragnani.project-manager), so please install this extension
+This Method need [Project Manager](https://marketplace.visualstudio.com/items?itemName=alefragnani.project-manager) extension, so please install this extension.

 ## Quickly switch between multiple Foam repos - Git Folder
 First, Need arrange Quickly switching Multiful Foam repos in one folder